Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Introduction

-\citet{pietrzykowski-1969} first reported the advantage of using a nonsmooth penalty function.
-His analysis only covered the $\ell_1$-penalty but subsequently, \citet{charalambous-1978}, \citet{han-mangasarian-1979}, \citet{coleman-conn-1980}, \citet{bazaraa-goode-1982}, and \citet{huang-ng-1994} strengthened his results. \citet{cartis-gould-toint-2011} analyze general \emph{composite} objectives, i.e., of the form $h(c(x))$, where $h$ is convex and globally Lipschitz using a trust-region approach and a quadratic regularization variant.
+\citet{cartis-gould-toint-2011} analyze general \emph{composite} objectives, i.e., of the form $h(c(x))$, where $h$ is convex and globally Lipschitz using a trust-region approach and a quadratic regularization variant.
 They then apply their results to an exact penalty method similar to ours. \citet{grapiglia-yuan-yuan-2015} generalize the results of \citep{cartis-gould-toint-2011} to various optimization frameworks under similar assumptions.
 Contrary to their algorithms, ours is concrete in the sense that we provide precise guidance on how to compute steps.
+Indeed, we show that solving the subproblem of the exact penalty method can be done by solving a trust-region subproblem for which algorithms are well-known for certain choices of norms.
+By contrast, the algorithms in \citep{grapiglia-yuan-yuan-2015,cartis-gould-toint-2011} require to solve a nonsmooth subproblem with a trust-region constraint, which is difficult in practice, and those authors provide no indication as to how that problem may be solved.
 Additionally, our convergence analysis holds under weaker assumptions.

 Several authors reformulate~\eqref{eq:penalty-nlp} as a smooth inequality-constrained problem.
 For instance,~\eqref{eq:penalty-nlp} can be written equivalently